benthecoder/blog/posts/shortsentences.md

 Seeing it for what it is, word for word, as a shape, and in relation to all the other sentences in the piece.

-### how to revise?

-becoming a stranger to what you’ve written.

-Try reading your work aloud.

-The ear is much smarter than the eye,

-If only because it’s also slower

-And because the eye can’t see rhythm or hear unwanted repetition.

 ### how to read aloud?